wp-plugins/hitsteps-live-chat/readme.txt

 === Hitsteps Live Chat ===
 Contributors: Hitsteps
-Tags: ticket, manager, visitors, chat, online, contact, customer, live, help, support, Zopim, clickdesk, hitsteps Requires at least: 1.5
+Tags: ticket, manager, visitors, chat, message, contact, customer, live, help, support, Zopim, clickdesk, hitsteps Requires at least: 1.5
 Tested up to: 3.9.1
-Stable tag: 1.11
+Stable tag: 1.12

 Hitsteps is a powerful visitor manager which allow you to monitor and engage with your website visitors and convert them into customers.